aliyigitbireroglu/flutter-peek-and-pop/peek_and_pop/example/README.md

-For properly displaying PlatformViews, this package requires the latest Flutter [master](https://github.com/flutter/flutter) branch. *Maybe* it will work with some other version too but tests made with the [webview_flutter](https://pub.flutter-io.cn/packages/webview_flutter) seem to only properly display with the latest Flutter [master](https://github.com/flutter/flutter) branch which has improved PlatformViews that allow better functionalities such as proper scaling and proper clipping.
+For properly displaying PlatformViews, this package requires the latest Flutter [master](https://github.com/flutter/flutter) branch. *Maybe* it will work with some other version too but tests made with the [webview_flutter](https://pub.flutter-io.cn/packages/webview_flutter) seem to only properly display with the latest Flutter [master](https://github.com/flutter/flutter) branch which has improved the PlatformViews that allow better functionalities such as proper scaling and proper clipping.

     If you do not wish to use PlatformViews, you can skip this step.

     To use latest Flutter [master](https://github.com/flutter/flutter) branch, run the following command and then run the Flutter doctor.
-And that's it, it should  be fine.
+That's it, it should  be fine.

 ```
 $ git clone -b master https://github.com/flutter/flutter.git